Login

 For more information, please visit stage light manufacturer.

-• Flood: Provides a fixed, soft-edged wash, ideal for lighting cycloramas, backcloths, and scenery.
+• Flood: Provides a fixed, soft-edged wash, ideal for lighting cycloramas, backdrops, and scenery.

-• Fresnel: A soft-edged spotlight with control over beam angle, useful for creating smooth washes with a fuzzy edge.
+• Fresnel: A soft-edged spotlight that allows control over beam angle, useful for creating smooth washes with fuzzy edges.

-• Profile Spot: Produces a defined spot of light.
-Ideal for highlighting specific people or areas, with zoom options for altering size and edge definition.
+• Profile Spot: Produces a defined spot of light, ideal for highlighting specific people or areas, with zoom options for adjusting size and edge definition.

-• Parcan: Originally for concerts, this lantern creates an oval pool of light with unfocused edges, great for saturated colours and downlighting.
+• Parcan: Originally designed for concerts, this lantern creates an oval pool of light with unfocused edges, perfect for vibrant colors and downlighting.

 3. Consider Content

-• Selective Visibility: Direct light to areas of focus&#;performers, props, or set pieces&#;so the audience knows what to pay attention to.
-Mask areas that aren&#;t relevant to enhance comprehension and enjoyment.
+• Selective Visibility: Direct light towards key elements, such as performers, props, or set pieces, to guide the audience's attention.
+Mask areas that are not relevant to enhance comprehension and enjoyment.

-• Composition: Lighting guides the audience&#;s eye, adding structure and flow.
-It can highlight key story points or enhance specific set aspects.
+• Composition: Lighting should guide the audience's eye, adding structure and flow.
+It can highlight key story points or emphasize specific set elements.

-• Movement: Moving lights add excitement or suggest changes in a scene, enhancing the dynamic feel of a performance.
+• Movement: Moving lights enhance excitement or suggest scene changes, contributing to the dynamic feel of a performance.

 • Revelation Form: Highlight performers or props against the background to create contrast and focus.